Canon 1D vs Leica M10-P

 The M10-P can be obtained in two different colors (black, silver), while the 1D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10-P is considerably smaller (55 percent) than the Canon 1D.
 Moreover, the M10-P is substantially lighter (58 percent) than the 1D.
-It is worth mentioning in this context that the 1D is splash and dust resistant, while the M10-P does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1D) and the Leica M Lens Catalog (M10-P).